braze-inc/braze-docs/_docs/_help/help_articles/push/push_error_codes.md

 ### Push bounced: APNS feedback service removed

 This generally happens when someone uninstalls.
 Braze queries the APNS Feedback Service each night to get a list of invalid tokens.
-For more information, refer to [Apple's Communicating with APNs article](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html).
+For more information, refer to Apple's [Communicating with APNs](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CommunicatingwithAPNs.html).

 {% endtab %}